gdebell/Steam_Coffee_Co/README.md

 ## What is Steam Coffee Co?

-### Steam Coffee Co is a website for a coffee bussiness.
+### Steam Coffee Co is a website for a coffee business.
 The website allows a user to filter beverages by typing in the name of the drink or by price point.
 ### After a user selects their order, an order summary is populated in the shopping cart on the next page.